COMPSCI 335 : Functional Programming and Distributed Services

-For this course, you can expect 3 hours of lectures, 1-7 hours of reading and reflection, and 1-7 hours of work on assignments and/or quiz preparation.
+For this course, you can expect 3 hours of lectures, a 1 hour tutorial, 1-6 hours of reading and reflection, and 1-6 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.